-Welcome to the Cutting Crime Impact (CCI) project, this project will enable a preventative, evidence-based and sustainable approach to tackling high-impact petty crime.
+Welcome to the Cutting Crime Impact (CCI) project, a now finished project that worked to enable a preventative, evidence-based and sustainable approach to tackling high-impact petty crime.

 READ OUR BROCHURE

-The University of Salford in partnership with Law Enforcement Agencies (LEAs) and Security Policy makers from across Europe are delivering the CCI Project.
+The University of Salford in partnership with Law Enforcement Agencies (LEAs) and Security Policy makers from across Europe delivered the CCI Project.

-Cutting Crime Impact (CCI) is a 3-year project (started 1 October 2018) funded by the European Commission’s Horizon 2020 Programme.
+Cutting Crime Impact (CCI) was a 39 months project (1 October 2018 - 31 December 2021) funded by the European Commission’s Horizon 2020 Programme.
 Horizon 2020 is the EU’s largest Research and Innovation programme.
-CCI will result in greater openness to innovation and design approaches amongst LEAs and security policymakers across Europe.
+CCI aimed to result in greater openness to innovation and design approaches amongst LEAs and security policymakers across Europe.

-The CCI project will develop bespoke support tools, resources and guidance materials (what we term "toolkits").
+The CCI project developed bespoke support tools, resources and guidance materials (what we term "toolkits").
 These will enable police forces and policymakers in the UK, the Netherlands, Germany, Estonia, Portugal and Spain to implement effective practice.

-LEAs will gain valuable experience in requirements capture, problem framing, ideation, concept generation, solution design and prototyping that is transferable to other areas.
+LEAs gained valuable experience in requirements capture, problem framing, ideation, concept generation, solution design and prototyping that is transferable to other areas.

-CCI also aims to encourage wider adoption of effective approaches to safety and security across Europe.
-CCI will develop an extended European Security Model that includes high-impact crime and citizens’ feelings of insecurity, which is now available here.
+CCI also aimed to encourage wider adoption of effective approaches to safety and security across Europe.
+CCI developed an extended European Security Model that includes high-impact crime and citizens’ feelings of insecurity, which is now available here.

 "We fail more often because we solve the wrong problem than because we get the wrong solution to the right problem."